 Let’s start by going back to 1988 and the origins of the Child’s Play film franchise.
-Tom Holland’s film based on a story by Don Mancini, set the template for a whole series of low budget possessed doll tales.
-Mixing childhood toys with American slasher film themes.
-In the process giving birth to the horror pop culture figure of Chucky, a foul mouthed and ugly child’s doll holding the spirit and soul of a serial killer.
-Child’s Play led to multiple sequels, each becoming more ridiculous than last.
+Tom Holland’s film based on a story by Don Mancini.
+Helped to set the template for a whole series of low budget possessed doll tales.
+Mixing the innocence of childhood toys with the American slasher film themes born in the lates 1970s.
+In the process also giving birth to the horror pop culture figure of Chucky.
+A foul mouthed child’s doll holding the spirit and soul of a serial killer.
+Child’s Play led to multiple sequels and spin offs, each becoming more ridiculous than last.

-Child’s Play also courted deep controversy in the U.K, as the debate over 1980s ‘video nasties’ entered the public consciousness following two horrific murder cases in the early 1990s.
-This sparked a public debate and political knee jerk reaction on the roll of films such as Child’s Play in the social development of our children.
-Often ignoring the purpose of video certificate ratings and responsibilities of parents and adults in regulating their child’s viewing habits.
+However, this was a film that also courted deep controversy in the U.K. As the debate over 1980s ‘video nasties’ entered the public consciousness following two horrific murder cases in the early 1990s.
+In turn sparking knee jerk political inventions on the damaging role of films such as Child’s Play.
+While ignoring the purpose of video certificate ratings and responsibilities of parents and adults in regulating their child’s viewing habits.
 (These themes are further explored in our retrospective exploration of The Good Son 1993)

 By 2017 six sequels and a TV series had revolved around the image of Chucky.
-Placing the doll in the horror hall of fame alongside other staples of the cinematic return, including Freddie Kruger and Jason Voorhees.
+Placing the doll in the horror hall of fame alongside Freddie Kruger and Jason Voorhees.

-It was therefore, somewhat of a surprise to hear the original film was going to be re-made, acting as red flag to many die hard fans of the original 1988 picture.
-However, the result is a sharp, funny and truly creative re-imagining of the story and our responsibilities in a world of emerging artificial intelligence.
-Child’s Play 2019, may play homage to the characters of the original film, but it has no intention of copying aged concepts or themes.
-Opting for a fresh take on well trodden ground.
+It was, therefore a surprise to hear that the original film was to receive a fresh and modern outing.
+Many fans appalled that anyone would dare touch the original 1988 picture.
+However, the result is a sharp, funny and truly creative re-imagining of the story.
+Placing our responsibilities in a world of emerging artificial intelligence centre stage.
+And while Child’s Play 2019, may play homage to the characters of the original film.
+It also has no intention of copying the aged concepts or themes of the original.
+Opting for decidedly fresh take on well trodden ground.

 In a not too distant future where our homes have become connected by single devices.
-Allowing remote control over everything from driverless cars to TV channels.
-Buddi is an automated AI friend to children, helping, supporting, encouraging and playing.
-The creepy undertones of his filming, recording and cloud based company interaction disguised by big blue eyes and a jovial temperament.
+Allowing for remote control of everything from cars to TV and the home environment.
+Buddi has been created to act as an automated AI friend to children.
+Helping with homework, while acting as an emotion support and mentor.
+The doll filming and recording his interaction with children.
+While sending valuable data to his cloud based makers, through his big blue eyes.

-Manufactured through poor wages and slave labour, Buddi is cheap to build and expensive to buy.
+Manufactured by those subject to poor wages and slave labour in developing countries.
+Buddi is cheap to build and expensive to buy.
 A glorious social commentary of the global distribution of labour and wealth.
-However, when a disgruntled Vietnamese factory employee shuts down all the safety protocols on one AI doll after being fired from his work.
-A brand new and unique breed of doll is created.
+However, on being fired from his job, a disgruntled Vietnamese employee decides to take revenge.
+Shutting down all the safety protocols on one of the AI dolls.
+In turn creating a new breed of doll.
 One that learns from humans, emotionally, socially and instinctively.

 Directed by newcomer Lars Klevberg from a screenplay by Tyler Burton Smith.
-Child’s Play is tongue in cheek horror.
-Taking the classic slasher film of the 1980s and injecting it with modern discussions on AI, globally dominate companies and networked homes.
-The end result being a film that is as much about human responsibility and technical growth as it is about a killer doll.
+Child’s Play is a delightful tongue in cheek horror.
+Taking the classic slasher film of the 1980s and injecting it with modern discussions on AI.
+Ultimately creating a film that is as much about human responsibility, as it is a killer doll.

-Deliciously dark humour threads through the story, alongside echoes of Gremlins 1984, Ghost in the Machine 1993 and TV’s Black Mirror series.
-There are also beautifully constructed scenes where the video nasty debates of the 1980s and 1990s are dovetailed with the emerging identity and learning of the doll.
+Deliciously dark humour threads through the story, alongside echoes of Gremlins, Ghost in the Machine and TV’s Black Mirror series.
+While beautifully constructed scenes dissect the video nasty debates of the 1980s and 1990s.
 Clearly commenting on real horror laying within the socialisation of humans and not the technology that surrounds us.

 Performances are engaging throughout, with Gabriel Bateman shining as the pre-teen Andy, a boy on the verge of teenage life.
 Sitting in the no mans land between childhood emotion and teenage anger.
-Chucky mirroring this world, without the human ability to discern age and place.
-While Mark Hamill’s Chucky manages the leap from whimsical childhood friend to sinister out of control doll with ease, creating a far more multi dimensional character than previously seen.
+With Chucky mirroring this world, without the human ability to discern age and place.
+While Mark Hamill’s Chucky manages the leap from whimsical childhood friend to sinister out of control doll with ease.
+Creating a far more multi dimensional character than previously seen.